rurban/smhasher/README.md

 --------

 * Bad Seeds

   Hash functions are typically initialized with a random seed.
-But some seed values lead to bad hash functions.
+Buet some seed values may lead to bad hash functions.
 In the regular case with random seeds the probablity of such bad seeds is very low, like 2^32 or 2^64, but when the attacker can control the seed it will lead to DDOS attacks.
+With a known seed, even with crypto hashes in most hashtables.
   A practical application needs to know if such bad seeds exist and choose another one.
 See e.g. `wyhash_seed_init()` and `wyhash_bad_seeds()` in `Hashes.h`.
-Note that a bad seed is not really a problem, when you skip this seed during initialization.
+  Note that a bad seed is not really a problem when you skip this seed during initialization.
   It can still be a GOOD or recommended hash function.
   But a bad seed of `0` leading to collisions is considered a bug, a bad hash function.

   We test for internal secrets, if they will be multiplied with 0.
 This is also called "blinding multiplication". `main.cpp` lists some secrets for each hash function we test against.
 The function `<hash>_bad_seeds()` lists the confirmed bad seeds.

-Special care needs to be taken for crc, most FNV1 variants, fletcher, Jenkins, and with GOOD hashes all MUM variants, like mirhash, MUM, wyhash32.
+  Special care needs to be taken for crc, most FNV1 variants, fletcher, Jenkins.
+And with GOOD hashes all MUM variants, like mirhash, MUM, wyhash32.

 Typical undefined behaviour (**UB**) problems: